Why are restaurants so loud? Noisy restaurants turn a meet and talk with friends into a headache shouting match across the table!

 When did restaurants become so loud?

-According to the American restaurant review website Zagat, the second most common complaint from restaurant customers is noise, following closely on the heels of lousy service and before bad food.
+According to the American restaurant review website Zagat, the second most common complaint from restaurant customers is noise, closely followed by lousy service and bad food.

 Good acoustics can be expensive, but there are simple solutions.
 I have a list for interested restaurant owners at the end of this story.